mondeja/pre-commit-po-hooks/README.md

 Same as [`lreplace-extracted-comments`][lreplace-extracted-comments-link]
 passing `--match "Translators: " --replacement ""`.
-Useful to remove the string prepended by Django extracting messages with gettext (see more about this problem in [django-rosetta#245][django-rosetta-lstrip]).
+Useful to remove the string prepended by Django extracting messages with xgettext (see more about this problem in [django-rosetta#245][django-rosetta-lstrip]).

 ### **`check-metadata`**